vmware/vsphere-automation-sdk-java/README.md

 JDK 1.8.

 ## Supported vCenter Releases:
-vCenter 6.0 and 6.5.
+vCenter 6.0, 6.5 and vCenter 6.6.1 for VMware Cloud 1.1.
-Certain APIs and samples that are introduced in 6.5 release, such as vCenter, Virtual Machine and Appliance Management.

 Please refer to the notes in each sample for detailed compatibility information.

 ## Quick Start Guide
 This document will walk you through getting up and running with the Java SDK Samples.
 Prior to running the samples you will need to setup a vCenter test environment and install maven, the following steps will take you through this process.